TheSeems/Wili/README.md

 # Wili

-Simple wishlist app to create and share lists of things you want.
+Simplistic wishlist app to create and share lists of things you want.

 ## Screenshots